Mexico Pelagic - NEW AND IMPROVED!

 Max no of participants: 22

-Price excludes: Mexican visas (approx. US$25), flights to San Diego/ from Cabo San Lucas (available from c£800 return from London), transfers in San Diego and Cabo (taxis from/to airports c.US$10/US$30pp), meals & drinks in San Diego, crew gratuities aboard vessel (we suggest US$25 per person per day), items of a personal nature and travel insurance.
+Example of what price excludes: Flights to San Diego/ from Cabo San Lucas (available from c£849 return from London), transfers in San Diego and Cabo (taxis from/to airports c.US$10/US$30pp), pre-cruise overnight hotel accommodation in San Diego if required (from £55pp sharing a twin), crew gratuities aboard vessel (we suggest US$25 per person per day), items of a personal nature and travel insurance.
+Island landing fees if any permissions are granted in due course.